mpa139/allanlab/_pages/publications.md

 ### 2015

-{% for conf in site.data.conference %}
+{% for conf in site.data.conf15 %}

   {{ conf.conf15 }} <br />